mudphone/hbase-runner/README.md

 # What's new:
-- Now using HBase 0.20.2 for active development.
+- Now using HBase 0.20.3 for active development.

-  * NOTE: You can use this with 0.20.0-1, you just have to replace the hbase and zk jars in lib/java with the proper versions.
-It's that simple AFAIK.
-  YMMV.

 - Connections to HBase are now configured via the config/connections.clj file.
   This is basically a Clojure map with connection settings.
 This means that